cloudfoundry-attic/mega-ci/README.md

 #### Optional Configuration

+An SSL certificate for the domain where Concourse will be accessible is required.
+If you do not provide a certificate, one will be created for you.
+The key and pem file must exist at `certs/concourse.key` and `certs/concourse.pem`.
+If there is a certificate chain, it should exist at `certs/concourse_chain.pem`.
+You can generate a self signed cert if needed:

+* `openssl genrsa -out concourse.key 2048`
+* `openssl req -new -key concourse.key -out concourse.csr` For the Common Name, you must enter your self signed domain.
+* `openssl x509 -req -in concourse.csr -signkey concourse.key -out concourse.pem`
+* Copy `concourse.pem` and `concourse.key` into the `certs` directory.

 If you want to deploy full Cloud Foundry into the same AWS stack where you will deploy Concourse, you shold provide an SSL certificate for the domain where Cloud Foundry will be accessible.
 If you provide these, the cert and pem will be uploaded to your AWS account.
 The script will look for the files at `certs/cf.key` and `certs/cf.pem`.
 You can generate a self signed cert if needed:

 * `openssl genrsa -out cf.key 1024`
 * `openssl req -new -key cf.key -out cf.csr` For the Common Name, you must enter "\*." followed by your self signed domain.